The Elliot Foundation (TEF) Trustees & The Elliot Foundation Academies Trust (TEFAT) members

 David Gallie

-TEFAT Trustee - Chair of Finance Committee
+TEFAT Trustee - Chair of Trustees, and Chair of Finance Committee

 HG.jpg